 Then on day two, girls attend their remaining classes in the morning, have all-school lunch, and then participate in a school-wide event.
 We use the second day of school to launch the annual theme, which is always one of the Academy Alum characteristics: Thinker, Leader, Nurturer or Prophet.
 Each year our school has an Academy Alum characteristic as a point of emphasis.
 Students, teachers, and staff spend the afternoon engaged in hands-on activities, games, and interactive experiences to explore the Academy Alum concentration for the year.

-Leadership Academy: Each spring Saint Ursula Academy hosts our signature Leadership Academy, when more than 150 students volunteer to spend a full Saturday at school developing their leadership abilities and growing more confidently into women of faith, integrity and courage.
+Leadership Academy: Each year Saint Ursula Academy hosts our signature Leadership Academy, when more than 150 students volunteer to spend a non-school day on campus developing their leadership abilities and growing more confidently into women of faith, integrity and courage.
 As an all-girls school, we maximize this opportunity to spotlight a diverse group of strong women leaders from across industries in greater Cincinnati.
 The Leadership Academy format typically includes an opening keynote speaker, a series of concurrent sessions, a networking lunch, and a closing session.
 Students from every grade level are strongly encouraged to attend since each and every one of our students has leadership potential.